Other legislative developments

 Atmospheric Residue import duty and aromatics content

-FuelsEurope intends to obtain equal treatment for the concerned products independent of their aromatics content, as was the case before the change in classification in 2013.
+However, FuelsEurope intends to obtain equal treatment for the concerned products independent of their aromatics content, as was the case before the change in classification that happened in 2013.
 Specifically, it is aiming to transform the customs duty suspension into a duty exemption; obtain an end-use relief; and cover the same products and the range of processes used to make such products.

 The Interchange Fee Regulation (IFR)